Estimated Reading Time: 6 mins

 My friend turned to me and said, “You’re so pretty — I don’t understand why you hide.
 You’ve got a lovely smile, amazing legs..” and she continued to reel off all these features.

-There were so many wonderful things about me that she admired.
 She even said she wished she had what I had and naturally, I was taken aback.

 We had taken a trip to Camden Town in North West London, moving from one store to the next as she dressed us both in various clothing.